-Antiseptic cleansers are adequate for clean wounds or lightly contaminated wounds.
+Antiseptic wound cleansers are adequate for clean wounds or lightly contaminated wounds.
 Antibiotic prophylaxis may be indicated for clean-contaminated wounds and is usually recommended for contaminated wounds.
-Antibiotics for dirty wounds are part of the treatment because infection is already established.
+Antibiotics for dirty wounds are part of the treatment because the infection is already established.
 When deciding on a prophylactic antibiotic consider the following:

 Wound infection can complicate illness, cause anxiety, increase patient discomfort and lead to death.
 It is estimated that surgical wound infections result in an increased length of hospital stay by about 7–10 days.
-Hence the prevention and management of wound infection has a major impact on both patient health and health economics.
+Hence the prevention and management of wound infection have a major impact on both patient health and health economics.